HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

 Systems are encouraged to use the new standard extensions to communicate semantically precise sex and gender concepts.
 Patient.gender is retained for backwards compatibility.

-For systems that cannot immediately transition to the new semantically precise concepts and must use Patient.gender for specific use cases like identifying reference ranges for lab tests, it is important to coordinate with your trading partners to ensure that they understand how you are using the property.
+For systems that cannot immediately transition to the new semantically precise concepts and must use Patient.gender for specific use cases like identifying reference ranges for lab tests, it is important to coordinate with your exchange partners to ensure that they understand how you are using the property.
 This coordination prevents issues where (for example) a sender is populating Patient.gender for administrative or social purposes, but a recipient is using it for clinical purposes.

 ## Exchanging Gender Identity
 There are several options for exchanging gender identity in FHIR.
 Which option is appropriate may vary by use case, jurisdiction, or other business requirements.
 The two primary options are extensions or Observations.